IBM-Bluemix-Docs/containers/cs_cluster.md

         ```
         {: pre}

     4. Add the subnet to your cluster.
-When you make a subnet available to a cluster, a Kubernetes config map is created for you that includes all available portable public IP addresses that you can use.
-If no Ingress controller exists for your cluster, one portable public IP address is automatically used to create the Ingress controller.
-All other portable public IP addresses can be used to create load balancer services for your apps.
+When you make a subnet available to a cluster, a Kubernetes config map is created for you that includes all available portable public or private IP addresses that you can use.
+If no Ingress controller exists for your cluster, one portable public IP address is automatically used to create the public Ingress controller and one portable private IP address is automatically used to create the private Ingress controller.
+All other portable public and private IP addresses can be used to create load balancer services for your apps.

         ```
         bx cs cluster-subnet-add <cluster name or id> <subnet id>